Usage share of web browsers: Differences in measurement

-Net Applications, in their NetMarketShare report, uses unique visitors to measure web usage.
+Net Applications, a web analytics firm, in their NetMarketShare report, uses unique visitors to measure web usage.
 The effect is that users visiting a site ten times will only be counted once by these sources, while they are counted ten times by statistics companies that measure page hits.
+The statistics released by the company routinely place operating systems sold by Microsoft (Windows) and Apple (Mac OS X) with a high market share in the desktop computer category (through 2013).
+Vincent Vizzaccaro (EVP – Marketing and Strategic Alliances, Net Applications, 2002–present) has stated that Microsoft and Apple are among the company's clients.
+The company has also admitted that their statistics are skewed.

 Net Applications uses country-level weighting as well.
 The goal of weighting countries based on their usage is to mitigate selection area based sampling bias.
 This bias is caused by the differences in the percentage of tracked hits in the sample, and the percentage of global usage tracked by third party sources.
 This difference is caused by the heavier levels of market usage.

 Statistics from the United States government's Digital Analytics Program (DAP) do not represent world-wide usage patterns.
 DAP uses raw data from a unified Google Analytics account.

 Summary tables

 The following tables summarize the usage share of all browsers for the indicated months.